Factbox - How is the UK economy doing versus Bank of England expectations?

 Sterling rallied strongly in the run-up to and after the BoE’s Sept.
 14 meeting, when it made its announcement, as investors had not been pricing in an interest rate rise until late 2018.
 Economists polled by Reuters were even more sceptical - they had expected no rate rise until 2019.

-After the BoE announcement, financial markets brought forward their bets on when the rate hike would come and they are now pricing in an 85 percent chance of a hike on Nov.
+After the BoE announcement, financial markets brought forward their bets on when the rate hike would come and they are now pricing in an almost 90 percent chance of a hike on Nov.
 2.